-A beautiful submission from one of our Intended Parents.
+A beautiful submission from one of our Intended Parents about HIV and surrogacy.

 It’s early morning, and I am on my balcony looking out into the tree canopy.
 The parrots and cockatoos greet with morning song.
 I realize that if I pause for a moment, I can hear the song of far more birds than I have ever seen, the countless times I have sat on this balcony.
 Each bird has it’s own destiny and challenges and a unique song to sing.
 I suppose it is entirely symbolic of life, many people, each with their own story in the world that we do not hear without a moment for pause.

 I do not know where the words will come from for this post; this is not my conformable space – writing.
 All I know is I want to share the uniqueness of our story with you, and the challenges of our journey and the diﬃculties I know are to come, and the utter joy I am confident will follow, and for now at least I hope my words will float like the wings of a bird soaring through the sky.

 We are intended parents, something I never believed could happen.
 I never dared to think it could be.
 I’m not sure I could have believed, even a few years back, that technology and medication would advance so much that a couple living with HIV have an average life expectancy.
 I’m not sure you could have convinced me that Anti-retroviral Medication would prevent passing HIV to others, or that becoming a biological parent would become an option through surrogacy.
 Perhaps this is why writing this is stirring so many emotions within me.

 Of course, not everyone knows.
 As with the birds in the canopy, it is often hard to hear the uniqueness of each story unless we pause and pick out the individual song from the hum of the chorus.
 There is still a lot stigma about HIV out there, much chatter in the canopy.